Supportive Housing Association

 - Moya Joubert – BS Limnology, Treasurer

-South Puget Sound communities prioritize equitable investment and sustainable distribution of natural resources for safe and affordable housing, accessible community facilities and informed environmental and cultural arts education and employment programs for low-income youth and young adults.
+South Puget Sound communities prioritize equitable investment and sustainable distribution of natural resources for safe and affordable housing, accessible educational facilities and informed science and cultural arts education and employment programs for low-income youth and young adults.

 Respect.
 We include and honor leadership and contributions from diverse neighborhood stakeholders so that our work is authentic and culturally grounded.